dkeenan7/LyteFyba/PCB/Readme.txt

 Copy or Save As the .pcb file to a suitable name Display only bottom silkscreen and bottom copper layers.
-Unroute (^U) the blue track segment to the south of R1. with the rest of the printed resistor.
+Unroute (^U) the blue track segment to the south of R1.
 Select R1 and delete it.
-Add a new track from the end of the printed resistor to the now unconnected via.
-Ok the warning that this will create one net from Vdd and BypR; this is unavoidable.
+Add a new track from the end of the printed resistor up to the now unconnected via.
+Ok the warning that this will create one net Vdd from Vdd and BypR; this is unavoidable.
 Design rule check should still pass.
-If necessary, add the *two* new track segments (one is small under the via) to the Rotatables group (select them, use context menu "add to group", choose the "Rotatables" group, uncheck "Tight Group").
+Add the *two* new track segments (one is small under the via) to the Rotatables group (select them, use context menu "add to group", choose the "Rotatables" group, uncheck "Tight Group").
 Display top copper as well.
 Ensure all copper pours have their outline width set to the minimum track width e.g. 0.2 mm.